GE Power: 2013–2024

 In October 2017, GE Power sold its Water & Process Technology division to French-based utility company Suez for a total of $3.4 billion.

 In June 2018, the private equity firm Advent International agreed to buy GE's distributed power unit for $3.25 billion.

 In 2019, in a strategic realignment to cut costs and satisfy the surging demand in the renewable power market, it was decided to merge the Grid Solutions portfolio into the Renewable Power business.
 That move took GE assets on electrical transmission grids, battery storage and solar inverters away from GE Power.

 In June 2019, GE Steam Power started manufacturing half-speed steam turbines for the four Rosatom VVER-1200s being built at Akkuyu Nuclear Power Plant, Turkey's first nuclear power plant.
 This is part of a joint venture established in 2007, between General Electric and Rosatom subsidiary Atomenergomash, called AAEM Turbine Technology, to supply equipment for VVER nuclear power plants.
 The joint venture includes the manufacture of heat exchange equipment in Russia.
 GE has installed about half of all nuclear power plant steam turbines around the world.

-In November 2022, Électricité de France (EDF) agreed the acquisition of GE Steam Power's nuclear activities, including the manufacture of non-nuclear equipment for new nuclear power plants including steam turbines and the maintenance and upgrade of existing nuclear power plants outside America.
+In November 2022, Électricité de France (EDF) agreed to acquire GE Steam Power's nuclear activities, including the manufacture of non-nuclear equipment for new nuclear power plants including steam turbines and the maintenance and upgrade of existing nuclear power plants outside America.

 In 2021 GE announced a plan to split GE into three new public companies: GE Vernova, GE HealthCare and GE Aerospace was announced.
 GE Power along with GE Digital, GE Renewable Energy, and GE Energy Financial Services will come together as GE Vernova.

 On April 2, 2024, the divestiture of GE Power into GE Vernova was completed.